Carmelo Patti

 Carmelo Patti (c.
 1934 – 2016) was an Italian businessman with close links to the Mafia.
 He was closely associated with Matteo Messina Denaro, a Mafia godfather arrested on January 16, 2023 after 30 years of being in hiding.
-In 2018, Italian police seized 1.5bn euros of assets from Patti's family on the basis that they related to the proceeds of crime.
+In 2018, Italian police seized 1.5 billion euros in assets from Patti's family on the basis that it was related to the proceeds of crime.
+This was later cancelled.